lukedodd/Pixslam/README.md

 ./pixslam examples/compose.psm example_data/lena.png example_data/duck.png
 ```

 The output will be written to `out.png`.
-Below you can see the inputs and results (scaled down, top left `lena.png`, top right `duck.png` and the result.
+Below you can see the inputs and results (top left `lena.png`, top right `duck.png` and the result.)

 ![Output from compose.psm](raw/master/readme_images/compose.png "Output from compose.psm.")

 ### Relative Indexing ####

-Often in image processing to process a particular pixel we need to look at values of neighbouring pixels.
-Pixslam makes this use case easy by providing relative indexing.
-If we are currently processing pixel `(i,j)` of image `A` and `a` and `b` are numbers then the expression `(A a b)` returns the value of image `A` at pixel `(i + a, j +b)`.
-Note that Pixslam uses row, column lookup -- this may seem unusual but is actually very common in image processing (see Matlab image processing, opencv, etc.)
+Often when process a particular pixel we will want to look at values of neighbouring pixels.
+Pixslam makes this easy by providing relative indexing.
+If we are currently processing pixel `(i,j)` of image `A` and `a` and `b` are numbers, then the expression `(A a b)` returns the value of image `A` at pixel `(i + a, j +b)`.
+Note that Pixslam uses row, column lookup -- this may seem unusual but is actually very common in image processing (see Matlab, OpenCV, etc.)

 A good example of this is a 3x3 normalized box filter.
 That is for every pixel in the image we return the mean of that pixel and it's 8 neighbouring values.
+This is the simplest way to _blur_ an image.

 ```
 ; box_3x3.psm